awsdocs/amazon-ec2-user-guide-windows/doc_source/volume_limits.md

 To determine which PV drivers your instance is using, or to upgrade your Windows instance from Red Hat to Citrix PV drivers, see [Upgrading PV Drivers on Your Windows Instances](Upgrading_PV_drivers.md)\.

-For more information about how device names related to volumes, see [Mapping Disks to Volumes on Your Windows Instance](ec2-windows-volumes.md)\.
+For more information about how device names related to volumes, see [Mapping disks to volumes on your Windows instance](ec2-windows-volumes.md)\.

 ## Bandwidth versus capacity<a name="storage-bandwidth"></a>